billw2/rpi-clone/README.md

 However I usually do quit my browser first because a browser can be writing many temporary files.

-rpi-clone must be run as root and you must have the rsync program installed.

 rpi-clone will not cross filesystem boundaries by default - this is normally desirable.
 If you wish to include your mounted drive(s) in the clone, use the -c switch.